The Dinette Set by Julie Larson for November 19, 2017

 3. Img 1187

-Loves life about 7 years ago
+Loves life over 7 years ago

 Weddings myself.
 But I also agree with Burl.
 Let someone else get the other bowls.